-Barkhor Bazaar is the oldest street in Lhasa, as well as the most representative.
-It is a place full of religious atmosphere and a world of exotic articles.
+Barkhor Bazaar is the oldest and the most representative street in Lhasa.
+It is a place full of religious atmosphere and exotic articles.
 Traditional Tibetan houses and narrow lanes in and around the street whisper the stories of old Lhasa.

 For tourists, Barkhor Street is a magical place showing the original outlook of Lhasa.
 The street was paved by hand-polished stone boards.

-Barkhor Street is also a marketplace in which visitors can buy many beautiful souvenirs.
+Barkhor Street is also a marketplace where visitors can buy many beautiful souvenirs.
 Varied shops stand on both sides of the street and thousands of floating stands are on every corner.
-Most of them offer the prayer wheels, long-sleeve 'chuba' (the Tibetan people's traditional clothes), Tibetan knives and some religious articles for sale.
+Most of them sell the prayer wheels, long-sleeve 'chuba' (the Tibetan people's traditional clothes), Tibetan knives and some religious articles for sale.